 The rainy season is November to April.
 Flooding occurs on low ground around rivers and coastal areas.
 Flash floods and mudslides can make some roads impassable.

-Cyclones may occur along coastal areas.
+Cyclones may occur along coastal areas from November to May.
 The direction and strength of cyclones can change with little warning.

 If there is a cyclone or severe storm, you may not be able to leave the area.
 Flights in and out of affected areas could be delayed, suspended or may fill quickly.
 Access to sea ports could also be affected.
 Roads and bridges may collapse or be blocked.
 Power, communication systems and other essential services could be affected.
 In some areas, adequate shelter from a cyclone may not be available.

 If a cyclone is approaching, follow the advice for all natural disasters above and: